opencv/opencv/modules/imgproc/doc/motion_analysis_and_object_tracking.rst

 accumulateSquare
 --------------------
-.. cpp:function:: void accumulateSquare( InputArray src, InputOutputArray dst,  InputArray mask=None() )
+.. cpp:function:: void accumulateSquare( InputArray src, InputOutputArray dst,  InputArray mask=noArray() )

     Adds the square of a source image to the accumulator.